Code-Institute-Submissions/flask-training-calendar/README.md

 * A user can unfollow a user they're following.
 * A user can update their account imformation through the accounts page - name, email and account image.
 * Users can log out.
-* A user cannot view a workout of a user they are not following
+* A user cannot view a workout of a user they are not following.

 ### Features left to implement
-* Give users the option to delete workout photos
+* Give users the option to delete workout photos - This will be easy to achieve.
-* Enable easier navigations between next/previous workouts on the workout page
+* Enable easier navigations between next/previous workouts on the workout page.
 * Increase the intuitiveness of site navigation.
 Presently there is an over-reliance on using the navbar links and browser back button.
-* Set up a request system where a user can request to follow another user, presently a user can follow any user on the site
+* Set up a request system where a user can request to follow another user, presently a user can follow any user on the site.
 * Set up a newsfeed where users can view activities of other users as they create them.
-* notifications for a user when a follower comments on one of their workouts.
+* Notifications for a user when a follower comments on one of their workouts.
 * Enable users to comment on individual photos.
 * A calendar view where users can view there upcoming workouts on a calendar and change the dates of the workouts by clicking and dragging.
-* I would like to further refine the style, for example on the image gallery, I would like to make the simple thumbnail grid more visually appealing.
+* I would like to further refine the style, for example on the image gallery for a workout, I would like to make the simple thumbnail grid more visually appealing.

 ## Testing